vmille/talks/cppfrug/intro/cppfrug-58.md

 ---
 ## C++FrUG

+You need to participate !

+---
+## C++FrUG

 Propose a talk !

-We can help to build your presentation
+We can help to build your presentation and adapt the agenda

+Remainder:
+* Lightning talk
+* Short talk (15-30 minutes)
+* Full-fledged talk (50-60 minutes)

 ---